Psychopoulet/angular-bootstrap-popup/README.md

             // notes for each function :
             //   - you can add 'maxheight' property
-            //   - you can add 'size' property ('large', 'small') ('small' by default, exept for iframe)
+            //   - you can add 'size' property ('large', 'medium', 'small') ('small' by default, exept for iframe)
             //   - you can add 'backdrop' bootstrap property ('static' by default)
             //   - you can add 'keyboard' bootstrap property (false by default)
             //   - you can add 'type' property to define a bootstrap style ('info', 'success', 'warning', or 'danger')